pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 The JSON representation of the SharePoint Online site will be returned to the console.

 Congratulations!
-You have just configured the Office 365 CLI to use your own custom application with custom permissions from your own Azure Active Directory.
+You have just configured the CLI for Microsoft 365 to use your own custom application with custom permissions from your own Azure Active Directory.

 [![Congratulations](../images/using-own-identity/congratulations.png)](../images/using-own-identity/congratulations.png)